Red Bull X2010

 The Red Bull X2010, originally named Red Bull X1, is a fictional prototype vehicle featured in the PlayStation 3 video games Gran Turismo 5 and Gran Turismo 6.
-A full-size, non-functioning model appeared at the Goodwood Festival of Speed and in Madrid.
+A full-size, non-functioning model appeared at the Goodwood Festival of Speed and in West Sussex, England.
 The digital creation was a response to Kazunori Yamauchi's question: "If you built the fastest racing car on land, one that throws aside all rules and regulations, what would that car look like, how would it perform, and how would it feel to drive?"

 The prototype was designed by Red Bull Racing Chief Technical Officer Adrian Newey in conjunction with Yamauchi.
 It features enclosed wheels, and a fan element to increase low- and medium-speed downforce (much like in a Chaparral 2J or Brabham BT46B).